-Here are some gift ideas for the young, budding birders in your life:
+Here are some other gift ideas for the young, budding birders in your life:

 - The Sibley Backyard Bird Matching Game is a great visual learning tool to help with identification of common species.

 - The Little Book of Backyard Bird Songs features recordings of twelve bird songs from some of the best-known backyard bird species seen and heard across North America.
 An interactive board book with pictures and sounds to help learn birds by ear.
-This publisher also has a few other varieties such as The Little Book of Garden Bird Songs and The Little Book of Woodland Bird Songs.
+This publisher also has a few other varieties such as The Little Book of Woodland Bird Songs and The Little Book of The Dawn Chorus.

 - Bird Trivia Game “What Bird Am I?” – An educational trivia card game featuring over 300 cards with different levels of difficulty.
 This one would be fun, and maybe challenging, for the whole family!